fgero/dhcpv6-mod/README.md

 For Orange France, or any other ISP that requires a non-zero CoS for DHCP requests, you need to be in **UnifiOS 3.1.12 at least** (because [DHCP v4 renew was not working](https://community.ui.com/questions/Automatic-renew-at-mid-life-of-WAN-DHCPv4-lease-does-not-work-no-CoS-set-in-unicast-renew-UDR-is-di/df07d8aa-54e4-4f8e-b171-01b876a19aec) before this release)

 > **Note**
-> I have definitely given up trying to automaticaly re-install the mod after UnifiOS firmware update boots (`udm-boot` package does not work, see [issue #1](https://github.com/fgero/dhcpv6-mod/issues/1))
+> I have definitely given up trying to automaticaly re-install the mod after UnifiOS firmware update boots : `udm-boot` package does not work (see [issue #1](https://github.com/fgero/dhcpv6-mod/issues/1)), you can `dpkg -r udm-boot`

 > **Warning**
-> After any repo commit of `odhcp6c.sh`, or if you update your config file, or after a firmware update reboot, don't forget to run the `./install-dhcpv6-mod.sh` command again (see [Install or update dhcpv6-mod](#install_dhcpv6_mod)).
+> After any non-documentation commit of this repository, or if you update your config file, or after a firmware update reboot, don't forget to run the `./install-dhcpv6-mod.sh` command again (see [Install or update dhcpv6-mod](#install_dhcpv6_mod)).

 &nbsp;
 &nbsp;